 Hong Kong

-Best for: Asia-facing trade, sourcing, international commerce.
+Best for: Asia-facing trades, sourcing, international commerce.

 4. Best for Investors and Holding Structures